girst/viper-mirror-of-git.gir.st/README.md

 I'm using SIGALRM to advance the snake's position. during some refactoring I noticed that when the signal handler returns, a STX (ASCII 0x02) byte gets pushed onto stdin.

+### DejaVu Sans Mono: Braille Characters

+This font (while otherwise beautiful) does not by default include glyphs for the braille characters in Unicode.
+And gnome-terminal falls back to some very ugly rendition.

+Ubuntu patches this font to include those glyphs, so you can just fetch it from there, or patch the font yourself.
+For this, open `/usr/share/fonts/dejavu/DejaVuSansMono.ttf` and `DejaVuSans.ttf` and copy the braille section to the Mono variant.
+You can save the font under a different name in the same directory and the fallback will then work correctly.